Shackleton's Tigerfishing Lodge

 Methods: Throughout the year, trolling, drift bait fishing, spinning, and fly fishing are popular methods.
 Worm fishing is popular for bream (worms are supplied).

-Boats: The boats are basic and range from 12 to 26 foot, with 60-to 140-HP four-stroke outboard motors.
+Boats: The boats are basic and range from 12 to 26 feet, with 60-to 140-HP four-stroke outboard motors.
 Some boats resemble bass boats with a low profile and an upfront casting area.
 There is a bench seat in the back and limited space, but casting is possible.
 The boats are wide and stable.
 If desired, an angler could sit and cast from a chair in the boat.

 Equipment: All spin rods, reels, lines, trace, hooks, and lures are provided.
 (A loss or breakage fee applies at cost.)
-You are welcome to bring your own gear too.
+You are welcome to bring your own gear, too.
 Fly anglers are required to bring their own equipment and flies.
 A comprehensive tackle list is provided in our confirmation packet.

 Fishing License: No fishing license is required at the Lodge.